microbus-io/fabric/docs/tech/codegen.md

 ### Types

-Any complex non-primitive types used in functions must be declared in the `types` section.
+All complex (struct) non-primitive types used in `functions` must be declared in the `types` section.
 Primitive types are `int`, `float`, `byte`, `bool`, `string`, `Time` and `Duration`.
-Maps (dictionaries) and arrays are allowed.
-Types that are owned by this microservice are defined locally to this microservice.
-Types that are owned by other microservices but are used by this microservices must be imported by pointing to the location of their package.
+Maps (dictionaries) and arrays are also allowed.
+Types that are _owned_ by this microservice are defined locally to this microservice.
+Types that are owned by other microservices but are _used_ by this microservices must be imported by pointing to the location of their package.

-Complex types may contain other complex types, in which case those nested types also must be declared.
+Complex types may contain other complex types in which case those nested types also must be declared.

 ```yaml
 # Types